Badgerati/Pode.Web/docs/Tutorials/Elements/Charts.md

 * Pie
 * Doughnut

-A chart get its data from a supplied `-ScriptBlock`, more information below, and you can set a `-MaxItems` to be shown, and whether new data points should `-Append` to the chart.
+A chart gets its data from a supplied `-ScriptBlock`, more information below, and you can set a `-MaxItems` to be shown, and whether new data points should `-Append` to the chart.
 You can also `-AutoRefresh` a chart, to fetch new data every minute.

 ## Data